Flag of Portugal: Colours

-Despite the fact that the colours of red and green had never constituted a major part of the national flag until 1910, they were present in several historical banners during important periods.
-King John I included a green Aviz cross on the red bordure of his banner.
-The red cross of the Order of Christ was used over a white field as a naval pennon during the Discoveries and frequently on ship sails.
-A green background version was a popular standard of the rebellious during the 1640 revolution that restored Portugal's independence from Spain.
-There are no registered sources to confirm that this was the origin of the republican colours.
 Another explanation gives full credit to the flag that was hoisted on the balcony of Porto's city hall during the 1891 insurrection.
 It consisted of a red field bearing a green disc and the inscription Centro Democrático Federal «15 de Novembro» ("15 November" Federal Democratic Centre), representing one of many masonry-inspired republican clubs.
 Over the following 20 years, the red-and-green was present on every republican item in Portugal.
 The 1891 flag-inherited red stands for the colour of the republican-inspired masonry-backed revolutionaries, whereas green was the colour Auguste Comte had destined to be present in the flags of positivist nations, an ideal incorporated into the republican political matrix.
 Green was also added in order to distinguish the flag from the old royal standard, which had a background of solid red.